RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 ## Insights

-Guests who book far in advance are more likely to cancel Customers who make their reservations more than 3 months ahead tend to cancel much more often than those who book closer to their stay.
-These early bookings are riskier and could affect occupancy forecasts if not managed proactively.

-Online bookings have the highest cancellation rates Reservations made through online platforms are significantly more likely to be canceled compared to other channels like Corporate or Offline.
-This suggests the need to reassess cancellation policies or deposit requirements for online customers.

-Higher room prices are linked to more cancellations When the average room price goes up, the chance of cancellation also increases.
-This could be due to last-minute comparison shopping or unrealistic expectations.
-High-value bookings may need extra confirmation steps or flexible pricing options.

-Customers who make special requests are more likely to show up Guests who request things like extra beds, late check-out, or food preferences are showing stronger intent to stay.
-These bookings are far less likely to be canceled — and could be prioritized for upselling or loyalty offers.

-Repeated customers are very reliable
-Loyal or returning guests almost never cancel their bookings.
-This group can be considered highly trustworthy and is ideal for targeted promotions, upgrades, or loyalty rewards.

-Decision Tree models outperform Logistic Regression for this problem While both models delivered solid results, the Decision Tree with pruning achieved the best balance:

-It correctly identified 85% of cancellations.

-It reached an F1 score of 0.81, meaning it balanced precision and recall better than other options.

-It avoided overfitting and was easier to interpret for business use.
+**Lead time** remains a strong predictor of cancellations: each additional day increases the odds of cancellation by 1.6% (OR = 1.0158).
+This is also supported by the Decision Tree model, where lead time shows a feature importance of ≈ 0.39.

+**Higher room prices** are linked to slightly higher cancellation risk: for every €10 increase, the odds of cancellation rise by ~2.05%, possibly reflecting greater hesitation with premium bookings.

+**Online bookings** show significantly higher cancellation risk: their odds of cancellation are 435% higher than offline bookings (OR = 5.35), making this the most impactful categorical feature in both models.

+**Special requests** are a strong signal of booking commitment: each additional request reduces the odds of cancellation by 76% (OR = 0.2385).
+Guests with 2 or more requests rarely cancel, reflecting higher engagement.

+**Month of booking** influences reliability: with each later month, the odds of cancellation drop by ~6% (OR = 0.9399).
+Cancellations are more common early in the year, January to March, with a median probability of cancellation during the months April to June, and less likely from October to December, suggesting stronger commitment in late-season travel.

+Repeated Guests Are Still the Most Reliable Segment Repeat customers had ~89% lower odds of cancelling compared to first-time guests (OR = 0.1093), highlighting the importance of loyalty and familiarity with the brand.

 ## Recomendations

-Reconfirm or pre-authorize high lead time bookings Bookings made more than 90 days in advance are over 3 times more likely to cancel.
-These should trigger automated reconfirmation emails or require a partial deposit, especially during high-demand periods, to reduce last-minute dropouts and improve forecasting.
+Reconfirm or Add Deposits to Long-Lead Bookings Bookings made more than 90 days in advance should trigger automated reconfirmation emails or require partial deposits.
+These bookings carry significantly higher cancellation risk and benefit from early engagement strategies to reduce dropouts and improve inventory planning.

-Strengthen cancellation policies for online bookings Online channel users cancel more frequently — representing over 60% of total cancellations.
-To mitigate this:

-Offer non-refundable discounts or perks (e.g., free breakfast).
+✅ Tighten Policies for Online Bookings
+Given their 435% higher cancellation risk, consider the following measures for online reservations:

+Non-refundable incentives, such as discounts or added amenities

-Introduce stricter cancellation terms (e.g., no free cancellation within 7 days) for online reservations.
+Stricter free cancellation windows, e.g., no refunds within 7 days

-Use targeted messaging to reinforce commitment during the booking flow.
+Booking flow nudges or reminders to reinforce intent during the purchase journey

-Flag risky bookings with high price and no engagement Bookings with above-average room prices (>€130) but no special requests had a cancellation rate ~30% higher than the dataset average.
-Combine pricing data and guest engagement (e.g., requests, preferences) to flag and follow up on bookings with a high risk of cancellation.

-Protect high-value customers through loyalty incentives Repeated guests showed 93% lower odds of cancellation.
-These customers should be prioritized with:

-Exclusive rates or flexible policies.

-Personalized offers (e.g., early check-in, upgrades).

-Direct booking incentives to retain loyalty and reduce reliance on OTAs.
+✅ Use Engagement Signals (Special Requests) to Flag Reliable Guests Guests who make two or more special requests demonstrate higher commitment and lower cancellation rates.
+Use this as a behavioral signal to:

+Offer them flexible or premium policy options

+Adjust overbooking buffers downward for such bookings

+✅ Identify High-Risk Price-Only Bookings
+Bookings that are above average in price but lack engagement (no special requests, no loyalty status) show a ~30% higher chance of cancellation.
+These should be:

+Flagged as high risk

+Monitored closely

+Consider follow-up calls or confirmation messages to verify intent

+✅ Promote and Protect Repeat Customers
+Guests with previous stays are statistically far less likely to cancel.
+Prioritize this group by:

+Offering early access, exclusive discounts, or personalized perks

+Encouraging direct bookings via loyalty incentives to reduce OTA dependency

+✅ Incorporate Seasonal Patterns from Arrival Month Since cancellations are more common for check-ins in January–March, and drop significantly between October–December, consider:

+Applying stricter cancellation policies or deposits for early-year bookings

+Running promotions and retention campaigns during Q4 to lock in high-intent travelers

+Segmenting guests by arrival month to inform overbooking strategies and marketing timing

+✅ Apply Cancellation Predictions to Operations
-Use model predictions to inform overbooking and staffing The post-pruned Decision Tree model can correctly anticipate 85% of cancellations.
-Integrate it into your booking platform to:
+With a recall score of 0.844, the post-pruned Decision Tree model can anticipate most cancellations.
+Integrate it into hotel operations to:

-Dynamically adjust overbooking levels.
+Dynamically manage overbooking

-Improve housekeeping and front-desk staffing plans based on cancellation likelihood.
+Optimize staffing in front desk and housekeeping

-Reduce unoccupied rooms caused by unanticipated no-shows.
+Reduce revenue loss from unanticipated no-shows

-Focus marketing efforts on medium lead-time windows Guests booking 2–6 weeks in advance showed the lowest cancellation risk.
-Target this segment through seasonal campaigns, newsletter offers, or retargeting ads, optimizing both occupancy and conversion stability.